matthewflegg/FileTransfer/README.md

 ## Usage

-This program will only work on Linux (and also BSD although this has not been tested).
+This program will only work on Linux.

 - Compile the executables with `make`.
 - Run the server: